inonhere/digisheet/README.md

 # digisheet

-A little website that let you upload your own image to track your digimon evolutions in a RPG campaign.
+A little website where you can upload your own images to track your digimon evolutions in a RPG campaign.